craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 Entering this gate leads directly to the area within the Cordon known as the Reserve.

 #### The Recreations Camp
+The recreation camp is directly north of the reserve.
+The White Flame soldiers in the area use the recreations Camp to relieve the stress of operating within the old.

 #### The Killing Fields